honeyhiveai/typescript-sdk/docs/models/components/createdatasetrequesttype.md

 # CreateDatasetRequestType

-What the dataset is to be used for - "evaluation" or "fine-tuning"
+What the dataset is to be used for - "evaluation" (default) or "fine-tuning"

 ## Values